 How long would I survive in a Zombie apocalypse?
 Until old age.

 My favorite activity in any of the Basecamp Hospitality parks is…enjoying the scenery and visiting with our team.

-If I were Captain Planet, my first mission would be…to combat climate change and the melting of the polar ice caps.
+If I were Captain Planet, my first mission would be…to rescue all the animals in need.

 How long would I survive in a Zombie apocalypse?
 I’m guessing there would be no need to start a timer.

 Best advice I ever got is… “The worst thing you can do for yourself is become complacent.
 You can’t wait for things to happen to you; if you want something bad enough, you have to make it happen.
 And if you find that sounds too difficult, it probably means you don’t want it enough.”